September 05, 2019

 2. Number of Pieces

 Envision a 6-year-old completing a 9-piece frame puzzle.
-They’d have it completed in just one minutes.
+They’d have it completed in less than one minute.
 On the other hand, a 400-piece puzzle is probably beyond their abilities.

 This illustrates just how relevant the number of pieces in a puzzle is to meeting the skills of the child.
 The quantity of pieces is one of the most crucial factors when picking the right puzzles for little ones.